mathewlewallen/awesome-free-tools/README.md

 - [Mednafen](https://mednafen.github.io/) - Multi-system emulator with a focus on precision and compatibility. 🪟 🐧
 - [MelonDS](https://melonds.kuribo64.net/) - Nintendo DS emulator with accurate performance and Wi-Fi support. 🪟 🍎 🐧
 - [BSNES](https://bsnes.dev/) - SNES emulator with cycle-accurate emulation for high compatibility. 🪟 🍎 🐧
-- [RetroArch](https://github.com/libretro/RetroArch) - Open-source, cross-platform emulator that allows to play games from a wide variety of retro gaming consoles and platforms. 🪟 🍎 🐧 🟢 ⭐

 ## Graphics Tools